spawnmarvel/quickguides/iothub/README.md

 CA Certificates
 DataHub software supports CA certificates for SSL, in either PEM or PFX format.
 To use a CA certificate you need to do the following in your Azure IoT Hub configuration.

+[...]
+SAS token, which you can paste verbatim into the DataHub configuration Password field.

 3.12.3.4.
 Sparkplug

 https://cogentdatahub.com/library/documentation/